The Real New Testament Church

 Small Group Emphasis

-The Book of Acts also reveals that the predominantly Gentile expansion of the early church was no different.
-In fact, it gathered exclusively in small group community.
+Further, the Book of Acts reveals the predominantly Gentile expansion of the early church was no different.
+Rather than large groups, it gathered exclusively in small group community.
 (Acts 8-28, approximately 35 years).
-(8:3; 12:12; 16:40; 17:1-9; 18:5-11; 20:20; 21:7-10; etc.)
+(Acts 8:3; 12:12; 16:40; 17:1-9; 18:5-11; 20:20; 21:7-10; etc.)

 Beyond the Book of Acts, the New Testament epistles provide specific references to the early church gathering in small group communities from house to house.
 There were small group church communities in Rome, Corinth, Galatia, Ephesus, Colossae, Thessalonica, etc. In addition, the Apostle Paul specifically refers to the gathering of small group community in the houses of Prisca and Aquila; Nympha; and Philemon.
 (Romans 16:3-5; 1 Corinthians 16:19; Philemon 2; cf. 2 John 10)